 What Should You With A Boat Alarm Going Off

+Here is what to do when you wonder why does my boat alarm go off.
 First, understand that engine alarm faults do occur.
 There are times when the boat is not encountering an issue.
 However, never overlook a sounding alarm.

 Ignoring a sounding alarm can lead to disastrous consequences.
 As a boat owner, familiarize yourself with the tone and duration of each chime and immediately investigate when the sounds pierce your ears.